lersi/Magisk/docs/details.md

 ### Pre-Init

-`magiskinit` will replace `init` as the first program to run.
+`liorsmagicinit` will replace `init` as the first program to run.

 - Early mount required partitions.
-On legacy system-as-root devices, we switch root to system; on 2SI devices, we patch the original `init` to redirect the 2nd stage init file to magiskinit and execute it to mount partitions for us.
+On legacy system-as-root devices, we switch root to system; on 2SI devices, we patch the original `init` to redirect the 2nd stage init file to liorsmagicinit and execute it to mount partitions for us.
-- Inject magisk services into `init.rc`
+- Inject liorsmagic services into `init.rc`
 - On devices using monolithic policy, load sepolicy from `/sepolicy`; otherwise we hijack nodes in selinuxfs with FIFO, set `LD_PRELOAD` to hook `security_load_policy` and assist hijacking on 2SI devices, and start a daemon to wait until init tries to load sepolicy.
 - Patch sepolicy rules.
 If we are using "hijack" method, load patched sepolicy into kernel, unblock init and exit daemon
 - Execute the original `init` to continue the boot process

 ### post-fs-data

 This triggers on `post-fs-data` when `/data` is decrypted and mounted.
-The daemon `magiskd` will be launched, post-fs-data scripts are executed, and module files are magic mounted.
+The daemon `liorsmagicd` will be launched, post-fs-data scripts are executed, and module files are magic mounted.

 ### late_start